 How is it made?

 Modern Colloidal Silver is made by the process of electrolysis.
 Basically, electricity is applied to 2 silver wires that are suspended in pure water.
-The electrical current causes silver ions to be dissolved into the water in the form of silver ions.
+The electrical current causes silver to dissolve into the water in the form of silver ions.
 Hence the term 'ionic silver'.
 Some of these ions then combine to create microscopic silver particles (or colloids) that stay in suspension.
 So a typical batch of 'colloidal' silver will be actually be an ionic /colloidal mixture.

 Click the ANIMATION button at left for a description of the electrolytic process that creates colloidal silver.